jsookikian/digitalFretboard/README.md

 In order for the scales and notes to be printed correctly, you may need to resize the terminal window you are working in.

 ##Usage
 As soon as you run the program, you will be prompted with a menu.
-Select any of the choices (case-sensitive) to select that scale or tyep 'n' to print a specific note.
+Select any of the choices (case-sensitive) to select that scale or type 'n' to print a specific note.

 ```